emilio-molina/audio_degrader/README.md

             gain,6
     mix,noise,snr: Mix input with a specified noise.
 The noise can be specified with its full path or relative to the resources directory (see -l option)
         parameters:
-            noise: Full or relative path (to resources dir) of noise
+            noise: Full path, URL, or relative path (to resources dir) of noise
             snr: Desired Signal-to-Noise-Ratio [dB]
         example:
             mix,sounds/ambience-pub.wav,6